 What is the OpenDNS Security Graph?

-Security Graph is OpenDNS’s technology that automates protection against both known and emergent threats.
-It analyzes a cross-section of the world’s Internet activity to observe attacks being staged before an attack is launched.
+Security Graph is the OpenDNS technology that automates detection of both known and emergent threats.
+Security Graph analyzes a cross-section of the world’s Internet activity to observe infrastructure being staged before an attack is launched.
 This predictive intelligence powers Investigate, our threat intelligence product, and Umbrella, our security enforcement product.

-We constantly observe new unusual DNS request patterns, atypical domain names, and suspicious DNS record or BGP route changes.
-As a result, it is impossible to hire an army of researchers to analyze it all.
-So we hire data scientists to train machines how to identify malware, botnets, phishing, and advanced threats linked to this live activity.
-Machine learning scales the analysis of huge volumes of data faster by removing humans from the process.
-Our customers benefit by discovering and often predicting domains and IP addresses related to threats before antivirus vendors, reputation systems, or sandboxes flag them as malicious.
-Ultimately, this enables your security team to stay ahead of attacks.
+We constantly observe new unusual DNS request patterns, atypical domain names, and suspicious DNS records or BGP route changes.
+The volume of information makes it impossible for even an army of researchers to analyze it all.
+So we hire data scientists to train machines how to identify malware, botnets, phishing, and advanced threats based on this real-time and historical activity.

 - SecureRank: is a classifier based on graph theory that effectively finds domains guilty by association.
 It creates a large bipartite graph of the Internet, and examines where known compromised systems are going, as well as other systems that are hitting malicious locations.
 Then this classifier finds other common locations that those systems are visiting and determines those locations that are malicious.
 This classifier ranks the security risks of all domain names by applying an iterative process similar to Google’s PageRank algorithm .